danielwestermann/ThePostgreSQLGame/Readme.md

 ### Level 17 -> Level 18

-The password for the user postgres17 can be retrived as follows:
+The password for the user postgres17 can be retrieved as follows:
 - Install the pg_buffercache extension
 - The password is the "Description" of that extension

 ### Level 18 -> Level 19

-The password for the user postgres18 can be retrived as follows:
+The password for the user postgres18 can be retrieved as follows:
 - Get the number of buffers reported in pg_buffercache
 - Convert this value into megabyte and compare the value with the parameter shared_buffers
 - The password is the difference between those 2 multiplied by 1024

 ### Level 19 -> Level 20

-The password for the user postgres19 can be retrived as follows:
+The password for the user postgres19 can be retrieved as follows:
 - Create a new database with the postgres18 user
 - Load this database with pgbench and a scale factor of 10
 - Run a standard pgbench benchmark for 10 seconds